airbrake/airbrake-js/README.md

 `addFilter` accepts the entire [error notice](https://airbrake.io/docs/#create-notice-v3) to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `session` values submitted with the notice, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.

 The return value of the filter function determines whether or not the error notice will be submitted.
-  * If null value is returned, the notice is ignored.
+  * If a null value is returned, the notice is ignored.
-  * Otherwise returned notice will be submitted.
+  * Otherwise, the returned notice will be submitted.

 An error notice must pass all provided filters to be submitted.